Success Story of Britannia: A Legacy of Trust and Innovation in Every Bite

-Britannia Industries is one of India’s leading food companies with a 100-year legacy and annual revenues in excess of Rs.
-9000 Cr.
-Britannia’s product portfolio includes Biscuits, Bread, Cakes, Rusk, and Dairy products including Cheese, Beverages, Milk and Yoghurt.
+Britannia Industries is one of India’s leading food companies, with a 100-year legacy and annual revenues in excess of INR 16,000 crore.
+Britannia’s product portfolio includes Biscuits, Bread, Cakes, Rusks, and Dairy products, including Cheese, Beverages, Milk, and Yoghurt.

-Britannia is a brand which many generations of Indians have grown up with and is cherished and loved in India and the world over.
-Brand Britannia is listed amongst the most trusted, valuable and popular brands in various surveys conducted by prestigious organizations.
+Britannia is a brand that many generations of Indians have grown up with and is cherished and loved in India and the world over.
+Brand Britannia is listed amongst the most trusted, valuable, and popular brands in various surveys conducted by prestigious organizations.

 Know the Success Story of Britannia in the article ahead.
-Also get a glance on Britannia company profile and know about Britannia's History, Business Model, Founders, Revenue Model & more...
+Also, get a glance at Britannia's company profile and know about the history of Britannia company, owner of Britannia company, Britannia's Business Model, Founders, Revenue Model & more...

 Britannia - Logo and its Meaning